Fall 2013 Course Offerings

 An introduction to the history of ancient city-states, kingdoms and empires, including economic, social, political and cultural developments.

-A survey of Greek history from the Bronze Age to the death of Alexander the Great, with special reference to the social and political institutions of the fifth century B.C.
+A survey of Roman history from the early monarchy to the death of Julius Caesar, with special reference to the society and politics of the late Republican period.

 CLAS 2701 : History of Ancient Philosophy (Cross-listed with Philosophy 2701)